-{\red Since the first demonstration of spin transport in graphene \cite{tombros_electronic_2007} we have seen a remarkable progress in 2D-based spintronics, including graphene related materials, getting tantalisingly close towards practical applications.
-This includes, but is not limited to: a two orders of magnitude enhancement in graphene spin lifetime \cite{drogeler_spin_2016}, high quality spin transport in large-scale graphene \cite{avsar_toward_2011, kamalakar_long_2015, gebeyehu_spin_2019}, gate-induced spin manipulation in 2D semiconductors \cite{avsar_gate-tunable_2017} and graphene/TMDC heterostructures \cite{yan_two-dimensional_2016, dankert_electrical_2017}, proximity induced spin-to-charge conversion in graphene/TMDC heterostructures \cite{safeer_room-temperature_2019, li_electrical_2019, ghiasi_charge--spin_2019}, and the recent discovery of 2D magnets which can even remain magnetically ordered down to a few atoms thick at room temperature \cite{deng_gate-tunable_2018}.
 However, there are long-standing challenges that need to be addressed for exploiting the full potential of 2D spintronics applications.
 There is still room for improving spin lifetime and spin relaxation length by studying fully encapsulated, high mobility graphene spin valves.
 We believe there are two major breakthroughs expected when these devices reach the electronic quality of state of art charge-based devices.
 First, experimental results in such high-quality spintronic devices will guide the theory to convincingly identify the limiting spin relaxation mechanisms.
-Second, analogous to the demonstration of micrometer-scale ballistic charge transport at room temperature \cite{mayorov_micrometer-scale_2011}, the realization of ballistic spin transport at room temperature could open a whole new range of opportunities, both in terms of applications, and in developing the theoretical description to interpret the role of device geometry, spin precession, and transport in a regime beyond the diffusive approximation.
-Considering the field started only over a decade ago, and its current progress, the vision of low-power all-spin-logic devices based on 2D van der Waal heterostructures seems within the reach of the next decade.}
+Second, analogous to the demonstration of micrometer-scale ballistic charge transport at room temperature \cite{mayorov_micrometer-scale_2011}, the realization of ballistic spin transport at room temperature could open a whole new range of opportunities. {\purple The latter relates to both applications (e.g.\ enabled by spin pumping \cite{Bercioux2012} or spin filtering \cite{Valli2018} effects), and to developing a theoretical description to interpret the role of device geometry, spin precession, and transport in a regime beyond the diffusive approximation \cite{Bercioux2010, vila_nonlocal_2019}.} Considering the field started only over a decade ago, and its current progress, the vision of low-power all-spin-logic devices based on 2D van der Waal heterostructures seems within the reach of the next decade.}